streamlit/docs/content/kb/tutorials/deploy/_index.md

 ---
-title: Deploy Streamlit apps
+title: Deployment tutorials
 slug: /deploy/tutorials
 ---

-# Deploy Streamlit apps
+# Deployment tutorials

 This sections contains step-by-step guides on how to deploy Streamlit apps to various cloud platforms and services.
 We have deployment guides for: